jacobrask/styledocco/README.md

 StyleDocco generates documentation and style guide documents from your stylesheets.

-Stylesheet comments will be parsed through [Markdown](http://daringfireball.net/projects/markdown/syntax) and displayed in a generated HTML document.
-You can write code examples inside [GitHub Markdown](http://github.github.com/github-flavored-markdown/) code fences (<code>```</code>) or prefixed with 4 spacesin your comments, and StyleDocco both renders the HTML and shows the code example.
+Stylesheet comments will be parsed through [Markdown](http://en.wikipedia.org/wiki/Markdown) and displayed in a generated HTML document.
+You can write code examples inside [GitHub Markdown](http://github.github.com/github-flavored-markdown/) code fences (<code>```</code>) or prefixed with 4 spaces in your comments, and StyleDocco both renders the HTML and shows the code example.

-The document automatically starts a new section when it encounters a level 1 or 2 heading.
-Read more about the syntax in the [Markdown guide](http://daringfireball.net/projects/markdown/syntax).
+The document is automatically split into new sections when it encounters a level 1 or 2 heading.
+Read more about the heading syntax in the [Markdown guide](http://daringfireball.net/projects/markdown/syntax).
 Only comments at the beginning of new lines are included, so to exclude something from the style guide, put some whitespace before the comment.

 If your project includes a `README` file, it will be used as the base for an `index.html`.
 StyleDocco will also add some default styles to your documentation, but they are easy to modify to make it fit with your project.